nosco/hx/README.md

 `hx.hiccup` makes several default decisions about how hiccup and components should be written.

+For a number of examples, check out the [workshop in the examples folder](examples/workshop/).

 ### Writing hiccup

 First, all hiccup forms are assumed to follow the same pattern: